zack3030/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the line containing pattern root
+display the number of lines that contain the pattern